akdh/ingresDocs/geospatial/functions/length/length.markdown

 float ST_LENGTH(g Geometry)

+Use for linestrings.
 Returns the length of g.

 **Note** You cannot call this function with simply LENGTH, you must use ST_LENGTH.
 The LENGTH function is defined outside of the geospatial functions.
 All geospatial functions can be called with `ST_` in front of them, however it is usually more convenient to omit this where possible.